 This easy yogurt dip also happens to be one of the best yogurt dips out there – both in terms of flavor and health benefits.
-Made with creamy, cultured in the cup plain yogurt and generous quantities of extra virgin olive oil, garlic and dill.
 It provides probiotics and prebiotics and is naturally rich in protein.
-And it is outright delicious.

 You go ahead and add whatever herb you want if dill is not your thing.
 Lucky, unencumbered you:)

 We keep a bowl of yogurt sauce in the fridge at all times.
 My favorite ways to consume it are:

 - Dip fresh or grilled veggies in it (English cucumber sticks are especially good to that end)

 - Dip Lamb & Feta Meatballs in it

 - Serve a dollop of it over or next to thinly sliced roasted eggplant or zucchini or avocado slices

 - Use it as a dressing for potato salad

 - Use it as a meat tenderizing marinade (for example tough cuts of lamb smothered in this dip become amazingly tender after a few hours)

 - 2-3 cloves garlic, depending on your raw garlic flavor tolerance & preference